User Personas – Uncovering the Power of Personas

 What is a User Persona?

-A User Persona is that a user a fictional character that represents a group of users who share similar characteristics, behaviors, and goals.
+User persona is crucial during the design process.
+A User Persona is a fictional character representing users with similar characteristics, behaviors, and goals.
 It is a way for businesses to understand their target audience better and tailor their marketing messages and product development to meet the needs and wants of their customers.

 Firstly, creating User Personas involves identifying the target audience, gathering information about them, and creating a user persona template that outlines the persona’s characteristics, behaviors, goals, and pain points.